Impression: Teddybär mit Fieberthermometer

 Participation of families

-Families participate through participating pediatric and adolescent medical practices.
-If your practice participates in “Fit for Fever,” you will receive information about the project there.
+Families participate in the project through participating pediatricians' offices.
+If your practice is participating in Fit for Fever, you will receive all further information from the project team.

 Information for pediatricians